ram1257/angular-recipe-poc/README.md

 # Recipe Book Angular Application

-This is a web application built using Angular that allows users to add, edit, and manage their favorite recipes.
+- This is a web application built using Angular that allows users to add, edit, and manage their favorite recipes.
-This application use the firebase to store the data and authentication.
+- This application use the firebase to store the  recipe data and user data for authentication purpose.

 ## Table of Contents